 Personalization and recommender systems

 Usually seniors value new technologies based on their practical utility, rather than on just novelty or originality[7].
-The more personalized and adapted to seniors needs and preferences, the greater satisfaction and adoption.
+The more personalized and adapted to seniors needs and preferences, the greater satisfaction and adoption a technology could have.
 The concept of personalization is defined in three levels [8]: i) contextual (adaptation according to user preferences and context semantics); ii) competency (adaptation based on user’s prior knowledge); and iii) by prerequisite (adaptation according to predefined requirements set by the user).

-In the context of this PhD research, the concept of personalization comprehends the selection and suggestion of informative contents supported by recommender systems (RS), which consist in software tools and techniques applied to provide suggestions of items to be of use to a user to support them in various decision-making processes [11], such as what movie to watch, what book to read, what food to eat, etc. These systems are valuable to predict users preferences based on their feedbacks, behaviors, context, and are organized in three categories [11]: (i) content-based; (ii) collaborative; and (iii) hybrid.
+In the context of this PhD research, the concept of personalization comprehends the selection and suggestion of informative contents supported by recommender systems (RS), which consist of software tools and techniques applied to provide suggestions of items to be of use to a user to support them in various decision-making processes [11], such as what movie to watch, what book to read, what food to eat, etc. These systems are valuable to predict users preferences based on their feedbacks, behaviors, context, and are organized in three categories [11]: (i) content-based; (ii) collaborative; and (iii) hybrid.

 Contextual factors may also affect the suitability of suggested items and sometimes are considered during the recommendation process [2].
 In addition, a number of applications of Recommender Systems techniques aim at coping with information overload on TV platforms [6].